 When you share a link using Egnyte, you can opt to receive an email notification when your link is accessed.
-However, in certain situations, public shared links that you send may be pre-validated by 3rd-party automated systems which will result in you receiving a notification before your recipient has actually clicked the link.
-Note that this applies only to links shared with “Anyone” level access.
+However, in certain situations, public shared links may be pre-validated by 3rd-party automated systems which will result in you receiving a notification before your recipient has actually clicked the link.

 Contact us if you have any additional questions.